pyOpenMS is a python library for Liquid Chromatography-Mass Spectrometry (LC-MS) data analysis.

 In mass spectrometry-based proteomics and metabolomics, biological samples are extracted, prepared, and separated to reduce sample complexity.
 The separated analytes are ionized and measured in the mass spectrometer.
 Mass and abundance of ions are stored in mass spectra and used to identify and quantify the analytes in the sample using computational methods.
 The quantity and identity of analytes can then be used, in biomarker discovery, medical diagnostics, or basic research.

 LC reduces the complexity of a sample by separating analytes based on their physicochemical properties.
 Separating analytes in time ensures that a manageable amount of analytes elute at the same time.
 Ideally, the amount is such that each peak in the mass spectrum corresponds to one single analyte.
-In mass spectrometry-based proteomics, (high-pressure) liquid chromatographic separation techniques (HPLC) achieve a high degree of separation.
+In mass spectrometry-based proteomics, high performance liquid chromatography separation techniques (HPLC) achieve a high degree of separation.
 In HPLC, analytes are dissolved in a pressurized solvent (mobile phase) and pumped through a solid adsorbent material (stationary phase) packed into a capillary column.
 Physicochemical properties of the analyte determine how strongly it interacts with the stationary phase.
 The most common HPLC technique in proteomics and metabolomics uses reversed-phase chromatography (RPC).
 RPC employs a hydrophobic stationary phase like octadecyl (C18), a nonpolar carbon chain bonded to a silica base, and a polar mobile phase (solvent).
 Polar molecules interact weakly with the stationary phase and elute earlier, while non-polar molecules are retained.
 Interaction can be further modulated by changing the gradient of solvent concentration in the mobile phase over time.
 Elution times in LC are inherently prone to variation, for example, due to fluctuations in the flow rate of the mobile phase or change of the column.
 Retention time shifts between runs may be compensated using computational chromatographic retention time alignment methods.
 In the LC-MS setup, the column is directly coupled to the ion source of the mass spectrometer.

 MS is an analytical technique used to determine the mass of molecules.
-In order to achieve accurate and sensitive mass measurements at the atomic scale, mass spectrometers manipulate charged ions using magnetic and electrostatic fields.
+In order to achieve accurate and sensitive mass measurements at the atomic scale, mass spectrometer manipulate charged ions using magnetic and electrostatic fields.

 In a typical mass spectrometer, three principal components can be identified: